Until a few years ago, the word “charcuterie” rarely made its way into the kitchen.

 Similar to mine, it also has a pattern around the edge but instead of carvings, you’ll find little beads.

 You don’t have to use a lazy Susan for your charcuterie board.
 You can also use a platter!
-I like this platter and bowl set from Temp-tations.
+I like this leaf platter because and just love the color!

-I also want to share this wood serving board since it’s practically made for charcuterie goodies!
+I also want to share this wood serving tray since it’s practically made for charcuterie goodies!

 It even has handles for easy moving.